 This leg of the journey was our longest, 92km (57 miles.).
 The route was rather boring once we got out of Bremen, just miles of a quiet paved bike lane.
 It went along a fenced earthen dike with sheep grazing in the grass.

 We knew this leg was going to be a challenge for our batteries.
 We calculated a little over 82 km, which was within the theoretical range of our bikes, but what will the real-world performance prove to be?
 We were going to find out.
 Now here we were, pushing our e-bikes to the limit and riding against the wind.
 Not the kind of conditions that lifted our spirits.
 At kilometer 82 Kathrin became anxious.
 Her planning had been impeccable (as it always is) but yet we have not reached Bremerhaven.
 What we had not expected was a bridge closure.
 The detour added an extra 10 kilometers to our journey.
-We knew where we had to go so we just kept on pedaling, using as little battery power as possible.
+We knew where we had to go, so we just kept on pedaling, using as little battery power as possible.

-As we approached the outskirts of the city we came across a dock that our maps suggested would have a ferry.
+As we approached the outskirts of the city, we came across a dock that our maps suggested would have a ferry.
 Our dangerously low batteries convinced us to try it.
 I asked someone official-looking if a ferry did, in fact, stop here.
-He gave me an answer I interpreted as yes; it departs every 20 minutes and travels 7 km to the city.
+He gave me an answer I interpreted as yes.
+It departs every 20 minutes and travels 7 km to the city.

 The ferry departed Blexen, on the west side of the river on schedule and made the 3.1 km trip northwest to Bremerhaven on the east side of the mouth of the river.
 We departed the ferry much more relaxed about reaching our destination.
 I had the address of the hotel in my bike’s navigation computer and we had only a few kilometers to ride.
 Once it declared that we had arrived we were staring at a construction site.
 Hmmm, we rode to one side of the site, then to the other.
 We rode around a corner.
 Still, we didn’t see our hotel.
-Finally, we rode a bit further than what the computer showed and we found it.
+Finally, we rode further than what the computer indicated and we found it.
 What a relief!

-After dropping or bags in the room and freshening up a bit, we biked a few short blocks into the downtown area for dinner.
+After dropping our bags in the room and freshening up a bit, we biked a few short blocks into the downtown area for dinner.
 A Moroccan restaurant looked inviting, so we stopped there.
 It was an interesting dinner.
 The waiter was very enthusiastic about his job and displayed a bit of showmanship in his tasks.
 There was a small group of Arabic speaking men, spread across 4 tables, who were engaged in a very passionate conversation/debate.

 Once our food arrived, we lost interest in them and enjoyed our Tajine dishes, which reminded us of our Moroccan vacation.